jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 I find it useful to keep a list of PR ideas in the form of [observed todos](observed-todos.txt).

-Avoid making refactoring, fixup/cleanup, or trivial spelling PRs; these consume valuable contributor and maintainer time, often for little gain.
+Avoid making trivial refactoring, style cleanup, or spelling PRs; these consume valuable contributor and maintainer time, often for little gain.
 Code churn can cause hidden new bugs and blurs the code history and git blame.
 Any code refactoring needs substantial motivation, advantages, or simplifications.